Cigar Review: C&C Robusto Corojo

 Taking a good look at the cigar, it seemed nicely-rolled, with a sturdy triple cap-job.
 The creamy-brown wrapper was smooth and veiny, with just a couple of minor sandspots towards the foot.
-Pre-light draws didn’t offer much of a clue as to the flavor of the cigar, other than a mild baking-spice note.
+Pre-light draws didn’t offer much of a clue as to the flavor of the cigar, other than a mellow baking-spice note.
 I torched it up and got to tastin’.

-The initial flavors of the C & C Corojo were nutty and cedary, with a mild pepper note throughout.
+The initial flavors of the C & C Corojo were nutty and cedary, with a mellow pepper note throughout.
 The taste as a whole was spicy, but in a very mellow way.
 The burn was even all the way around, and the draw was good, giving just the right amount of resistance.
 As I burned a little further in I began to detect a slight sweetness on the finish.

 As I smoked into the second 3rd, the profile shifted to a more full and earthy taste, with rich tobacco flavor, and a healthy dose of pepper.
 By this point my palate was coated with a syrupy sweetness, and I was looking at a nice thick ash atop a perfectly straight burn-line.